 Reset the VM to factory settings

 Now we need to reset the Windows 10 VM to factory settings.
-This will force the device to go to Windows setup OOBE stage.
-The Windows Autopilot profile downloaded at this stage automatically.
+This will force the device to go to the Windows setup OOBE stage.
+The Windows Autopilot profile downloads automatically from Windows Autopilot Services at this stage.
+However, before resetting the device, you must ensure that the device is connected to the network and the Internet is accessible.

-Perform below steps to reset your Windows OS to factory settings.
+Perform the below steps to reset your Windows OS to factory settings.

-- In Windows Settings window select Update & Security
+- In the Windows Settings window select Update & Security

-- In Windows Update window select Recovery from left pane
+- In the Windows Update window select Recovery from the left pane

-You will now see Recovery page.
-Click on Get started under Reset this PC to begin reset process.
+You will now see the Recovery page.
+Click on Get Started under Reset this PC to begin the reset process.

 Windows 10 – Reset